chrisnajman/local-build-pipeline-for-static-websites/README.md

 - All CSS imports and nested rules are flattened and minified.
 - JavaScript is bundled in order and minified for performance.
 - HTML files are automatically updated to reference minified assets and the single favicon.
-- This process is **fully repeatable** - just re-run `node build.js` after updating any JS, CSS, HTML, images, or JSON files.
+- This process is **fully repeatable** - just re-run `node build.js` after updating any JS, CSS, HTML, or images.